Last Updated on March 27, 2023

-What are the Additional Costs that Come with Owning a Great Pyrenees?
+Additional Expenses that Come with Owning this Breed

-Along with food, grooming, toys and treats, supplies, and health care costs mentioned above, you also need to factor in things like training your dog.
+Along with food, grooming, toys and treats, supplies, and health care fees mentioned above, you also need to factor in things like training your dog.

-Dog training can cost up to $300 a month for regular weekly lessons.
+Dog training can be up to $300 a month for regular weekly lessons.
 This socialization and obedience training is essential for the Great Pyrenees breed.

-Also, if you plan to travel regularly or work full time, you may need to factor in the cost of a dog walker, house sitter, doggie day care, or kennel.
+Also, if you plan to travel regularly or work full time, you may need to factor in the fees for a dog walker, house sitter, doggie daycare, or kennel.
 On average, these may set you back between $20 and $40 a day.

 Your monthly expenses will also depend on the health of your dog and your choice of food and entertainment.
 We also included things like grooming and insurance expenses, but these can be optional.